 The worst had happened.
 My bike had a puncture and I would have to wheel it home, but my headphones were out of battery.
 Normally, for any walk that lasted longer than 30 seconds, I’d make sure that I had a podcast queued up.
-I was half an hour’s walk from my flat.
+I was half an hour’s walk from my apartment.
 How was I going to get through half an hour of… nothing?
 What would I think about?
 And that’s when I realised: I didn’t want to think at all.

-I remembered a recent episode of The High Low in which Dolly Alderton talked about her obsessive podcast-listening habit, prompting lots of listeners to get in touch saying they could relate.
+I remembered an episode of The High Low in which Dolly Alderton talked about her obsessive podcast-listening habit, prompting lots of listeners to get in touch saying they could relate.
 I’ve become completely fanatical about podcasts.
 I listen to them while I take out the bins.
 I listen to them while I brush my teeth.
 When I had minor surgery under local anaesthetic, an episode of Ctrl, Alt, Delete played in my headphones throughout.

 My own dependency on podcasts also increases when I’m having a tough time, as they stop me from pointlessly ruminating.
-Sally Brown, a BACP-registered counsellor and coach, believes podcasts offer something irresistible to the millennial mind.
+Sally Brown, counsellor and life coach, believes podcasts offer something irresistible to the millennial mind.
 “Overthinking is rife among millennials,” she explains.
 “Podcasts can give you a break from this, becoming a ‘tether’ for the mind – something on which to rest your focus, so it doesn’t wander off into overthinking mode.”

 With mental health problems among millennials on the rise, is it any wonder we’re drawn to a medium that offers us constant, on-the-go distraction?
 Catherine, 37, struggles with anxiety and finds that podcasts can ease her symptoms.
 “I find some podcasts in particular act as a soothing balm when I’m stressed out,” she says.
 “I have favourite podcast hosts, whose voices can have a calming effect on me.
 I suffer from insomnia and sometimes use podcasts to help me sleep, too.”